pyranid/pyranid/README.md

 ### Per-Query Mapping and Binding

 The [`ResultSetMapper`](https://javadoc.pyranid.com/com/pyranid/ResultSetMapper.html) and [`PreparedStatementBinder`](https://javadoc.pyranid.com/com/pyranid/PreparedStatementBinder.html) SPIs are normally configured database-wide at build time.
-As of 4.5.0 they can also be overridden for a single query via [`Query::resultSetMapper(...)`](https://javadoc.pyranid.com/com/pyranid/Query.html#resultSetMapper(com.pyranid.ResultSetMapper)) and [`Query::preparedStatementBinder(...)`](https://javadoc.pyranid.com/com/pyranid/Query.html#preparedStatementBinder(com.pyranid.PreparedStatementBinder)) - no new concepts, the same contracts applied per query.
+They can also be overridden for a single query via [`Query::resultSetMapper(...)`](https://javadoc.pyranid.com/com/pyranid/Query.html#resultSetMapper(com.pyranid.ResultSetMapper)) and [`Query::preparedStatementBinder(...)`](https://javadoc.pyranid.com/com/pyranid/Query.html#preparedStatementBinder(com.pyranid.PreparedStatementBinder)); the same contracts apply per query.

 This is the idiomatic way to inline-map an ad-hoc projection (a join, computed columns, a tuple) without defining a database-wide mapper - both SPIs are functional interfaces, so a lambda works: